 Dr. Linkov has extensive experience in reshaping the nose to improve the overall appearance.
 For men, the most requested procedures are reshaping procedures.
 Removing a prominent hump or resizing the nostrils are common.
 Straightening a crooked bridge or other deformities from sports injuries or trauma is often requested.
 It is important to scale the changes to fit the other facial features.
 A nose that is too small can be just as distracting as one that is too large.

 Dr. Linkov’s artistic eye and surgical skill create the right nose shape to blend with the face, giving you exceptional results.
 If you are unhappy with the shape or size of your nose, male rhinoplasty may be the right option for you.
-To schedule a consultation with nose plastic surgeon Dr. Linkov, contact City Facial Plastics in Midtown, Manhattan.
+To schedule a consultation with the plastic surgeon in Manhattan Dr. Linkov, contact City Facial Plastics.
 We will schedule your appointment with one of the top nose job surgeons in Manhattan.

 What Are the Differences Between a Male Rhinoplasty Compared to a Female Rhinoplasty?